 In May 2011, we entered into a three-year agreement with the Pueblo of Pojoaque, which was approved by the National Indian Gaming Commission as a management contract, to advise on the operations of Buffalo Thunder Casino and Resort in Santa Fe, New Mexico, along with the Pueblo's Cities of Gold and other gaming facilities which in aggregate have approximately 1,200 slot machines, 18 tables games (including poker) and a simulcast area.
-Our management and related agreements with Buffalo Thunder Casino and Resort became effective on September 23, 2011 and terminates on September 23, 2014.
-The management agreement will not be renewed after that date.
+Our management and related agreements with Buffalo Thunder Casino and Resort became effective on September 23, 2011 and terminated, as anticipated, on September 23, 2014.